 What is a Domain Name and how it works?

 In simple words, A Domain Name is a virtual address of a website that is used to access the website.
 A domain or a domain name is the address of a website that functions as a link to the IP address by which anyone can open the website without having knowledge of IP addresses.
 Every part of the domain name has a specific meaning and provides access to the website on a web browser like Google Chrome and Internet Explorer.
-Today due to high demand for domains, the engineer invented a new version which is (IPv6) that helps to prevent confusion between domain names and replicate of domains.
-Not only this, it also increased the number of domains.
+Today due to the high demand for domains, the engineer invented a new version which is (IPv6) which helps to prevent confusion between domain names and replicate domains.
+Not only this, but it also increased the number of domains.
 Today, we will discuss domains and get a complete Introduction to Domain Name.

 Domain Name Example: www.example.com

 example.com or example.org is a domain name in which .com stands for the first top-level domain(or also known as domain name extension worldwide) and example is the address.

 A domain name can be a combination of letters, numbers, or hyphens and can be used with numerous combinations of domain name extensions like .org, .gov, .com, .in, etc.